kpuka/SIMAH/_posts/2021-08-16-research-proposal.md

   - category2
 ---

-# Developing a Research Proposal

-**Topic:** This post outlines how research proposal should be structured, primarily focusing on the objectives/aims and analyses plan sections
+**Summary:** This post outlines how research proposal should be structured, primarily focusing on the objectives/aims and analyses plan sections

 # Part 1: Objectives and Aims
 ## Purpose of Research Proposal